TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/SystemRequirements/Index.rst

    See :ref:`system-requirements-database` on this page for details.

-*  If you want TYPO3 to automatically carry out **image processing** – for example scaling or cropping – you will need preferably GraphicsMagick (version 1.3 or newer) or ImageMagick (version 6 or newer) installed on the server.
+*  If you want TYPO3 to automatically carry out **image processing** – for example scaling or cropping – you will need either GraphicsMagick (version 1.3 or newer) or ImageMagick (version 6 or newer) installed on the server.
+GraphicsMagick is recommended.

 *  Open SSL.
    Under Windows you must add manually the system environment variable - for example